 - Check Connection: Ensure the drive is firmly connected and try a different USB port.

-- Disk Utility: Open Disk Utility to see if the drive is recognized but not mounted.
-If it appears, select it and click on the "Mount" option.
+- Disk Utility: Open Disk Utility to see if it can recognize and mount the drive.
+If it appears, select it and click on the Mount option.

-- Reformat if Necessary: If the drive is not mounting due to file system issues, you may need to format it (remember that this will erase all data on the drive).
+- Reformat if Necessary: If the drive is not mounting because of file system issues, you can format it.

 (SOLVED) USB Drive Not Mounting on Mac